ItsLeMax/ILMLib/README.md

         .setPrefix("§e§lFPM §7§l>", true)
         .createDefaults();

-    // Creates (overwrites the specific default in this case) custom values for the warning template new WarningTemplate()
+    // Creates (or overwrites the specific default in this case) custom values for the warning template new WarningTemplate()
         .setFormattingCode('9')
         .setSound(Sound.AMBIENT_SOUL_SAND_VALLEY_MOOD, .5)